SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Nations whose purpoted purpose was to subvert the international anarchy and settle future conflicts.
-As a result, numerous comprimises were made on the fourteen points. \<\> One central purpose of the League of Nations was to fairly divide the remaining colonies
+As a result, numerous comprimises were made on the fourteen points. \<\> One central purpose of the League of Nations was to fairly and humanitarianly divide the remaining colonies and

 ## Furthermore, no states could achieve widespread liberty?